bibleexchange/romans__textbook/textbook/en/romans-en.md

 #### In Chapter 1

 Paul introduces himself and his desire to visit the church at Rome and then introduces his subject of the Gospel of Jesus Christ.
 In this Gospel, the righteousness of God is revealed from faith to faith and the wrath of God is revealed against those who reject the Gospel.

 #### In Chapter 2

 Paul establishes that knowledge of the law is not enough to save (Not hearers but doers are justified) and resting or boasting in knowing the law is foolish.
 All are guilty under the law; those who have the law will be judged by it and those who have not the law will perish without it.

 Paul clarifies that justification is not for those who keep the letter of the law, but for those we are a Jew inwardly (2:29).
 The Law of Circumcision that is essential to justification is a procedure of the heart and spirit.

 #### In Chapter 3

 Paul sets the Law in its right perspective.
 The religious Jew clung to his knowledge of the law of Moses as if it were a charm that justified them before God.
 They had a warped perspective of what the law is and does.
 Jesus did not and Paul does not eliminate the law as worthless, but does position it properly in the perspective provided by the revelation of the cross.
 In Judaism, the law is king, but according to the Gospel there is righteousness and justification without the deeds of the law.

 This conviction in the pre-eminence of the law is what fed the Jew's objection to Christ.
 The Holy Ghost knew the Jews were holding to their superiority and trying to justify their rejection of the Gospel.
 In Romans 3, we find refutations of the excuses of the Jews to further show they are condemned and in need of Jesus.

-- The True Advantage of Having the Law	(vs. 1—2)
+- The True Advantage of Having the Law (v.
+1—2)
-- The Absoluteness of the Law 			(vs. 3—8)
+- The Absoluteness of the Law (v.
+3—8)
-- The Unbending Authority of the Law 	(vs. 9—19)
+- The Unbending Authority of the Law (v.
+9—19)
-- The True Purpose of the Law 			(vs. 20—30)
+- The True Purpose of the Law (v.
+20—30)
 - The Establishing of the Law (v.
 31)

 ### What Law?

 The word "law" generically means "a principle; a prescription".
 Though it was to the Jew who was given the Law of God through Moses, both Jews and Gentiles had the law of God in their conscience (whether or not they chose to receive it was their choice).

 Throughout Romans, Paul illustrates the weakness of the Law given to Moses and yet at the same time establishes his true value.
 The Law given to Moses is indeed the will of God, but it is not the entirety of his instruction.
 The error of the Jew was in that they made those principles with its ceremonies and attached traditions the sum of God's intent toward humanity.